fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 import { toMomentDuration } from '@fullcalendar/moment'
 ```

-Also, when used with Webpack, both plugins will now **import quite a bit of data that most people will not need**.
-The moment plugin imports all locale data.
-The moment-timezone plugin imports all zone data.
-In v4, this was not the case.
-Both plugins internally imported specific data-less files within the moment/moment-timezone dist directories.
-Now, in v5, both plugins import the standard `'moment'` and `'moment-timezone'`, so they now import lots of extra data by default.

-If you want to avoid this, use the `moment-locales-webpack-plugin` and `moment-timezone-data-webpack-plugin` packages, which exist precisely for this purpose. <a href='moment-plugins#usage-with-webpack' class='more-link'>More info</a>
+Also, when used with Webpack, the `@fullcalendar/moment` package will now import **ALL locale data**, which most people will not need.
+This was not the case in v4.
+To avoid this, install a Webpack plugin specifically for this purpose.
+[More info](moment-plugin#usage-with-webpack).

+## Moment Timezone Plugin

+When used with Webpack, the `@fullcalendar/moment-timezone` package will now import **ALL timezone data**, which most people will not need.
+This was not the case in v4.
+To avoid this, install a Webpack plugin specifically for this purpose.
+[More info](moment-timezone-plugin#usage-with-webpack).

 ## Luxon Plugin